Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7870 should be 1100% faster than the Radeon HD 6450 (OEM) overall, due to its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 7870 should in theory be quite a bit superior to the Radeon HD 6450 (OEM) in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison